MohammadRasool521/Cognifyz-Technologies/README.md

 📊 Results and Impact -

-Achieved an average portfolio return improvement of X% compared to traditional methods.
+Achieved an average portfolio return improvement of 60% compared to traditional methods.

-Enhanced risk prediction accuracy by Y%.
+Enhanced risk prediction accuracy by 33%.

-Reduced portfolio volatility by Z% through optimized asset allocation.
+Reduced portfolio volatility by 10% through optimized asset allocation.

 🚀 Technology Stack -